 Higher plans add things such as sales reports, customer reports, and profit reports.

-There are also 161 apps in the Shopify app store under the category Reporting.
+There are also about 1200 apps in the Shopify app store under the category Reporting.

 Some are free and some are paid, but they can help you gain a deeper understanding of your customers, what they want, what is reducing your sales, and how you can increase them.